paulinalei/yoyo/_portfolio/whats-happening.md

 github-link: https://github.com/H-Huang/Whats-Happening
 ---

-Our group of five people built and Android application that allowed users to notify other users where events were happening.
+Our group of five people built an Android application that allowed users to notify other users where events were happening.
 Anyone could post a message describing the event and a pin would show up on the map letting people know an event was happening.

 This was the splash page.